openshift/openshift-pep/openshift-pep-NNN.md

 ##### SkipDeploymentCheck
 By default, before the Workflow's questions are asked, the Installer always asks the user if they want to review and modify the settings from the [Deployment section](#default-configuration) of the configuration file.
 If the user wants to review the settings, they will see a series of screens that list the current info and give the user the opportunity to change that info.
 This is a valuable first step for most Workflows.
 However, for Workflows that only provide information to the user without doing any installation work, this flag can be set to skip the Deployment questions altogether.

-<a id="workflow-questions"></a>

 ##### Questions
 After asking the user to verify the Deployment, the installer starts iterating through the Workflow questions.
 When an answer already exists in the `oo-install-cfg.yml` file, the installer will present the question using Highline's [answer_or_default()](http://highline.rubyforge.org/doc/classes/HighLine/Question.html#M000030) method.
 All answers are validated according to the AnswerType setting.
 A few special AnswerTypes will trigger specific test behaviors as well:

-* AnswerType "loginhost" will expect a response of the form "username@<hostname or IP address>:<port (optional)>".
+* **_remotehost_** will expect a response of the form "username@<hostname or IP address>:<port (optional)>".
 When the answer is supplied, the system will attempt to SSH to the target system as the indicated user.
 If the SSH attempt requires a password, the user will be prompted to enter the password.
 Once connected, the Installer attempts to determine if the target system meets the [Target System Requirements](#target-system-requirements).
-* AnswerType "mongodbhost" performs similarly, except it attempts to connect to the target system's MongoDB instance.
+* **_mongodbhost_** performs similarly, except it attempts to connect to the target system's MongoDB instance.
-* AnswerType "role" causes the system to offer the [Simplified Deployment Roles](#simplified-deployment-roles) as options.
+* **_role_** causes the system to offer the [Simplified Deployment Roles](#simplified-deployment-roles) as options.

 ##### Executable
 In the "Executable" string, the keyword "`<workflow_path>`" will be automatically expanded to the full path of "`<gem_root>/workflows/<workflow_id>`".
 The answers to workflow questions can also be included using the notation "`<q:question_variable>`".
 For example, if one question had a Variable "openshift_role", its value could be used in the executable like this: